Deconfined quantum criticality on a triangular Rydberg array

 Finally, we note that the $\mathbb{Z}_6$ anisotropy becomes relevant in the 1D model when $K'<2/9$, a condition met for large $l_y$.
 In particular, for $l_y=3$, we numerically find $K'\sim 0.1$ [Fig.~\ref{fig:Fig2}(d)].
 The deviations observed for this cylinder may therefore originate either from the growth of the $\mathbb{Z}_6$ anisotropy or from the breakdown of the effective 1D description.
 The relevance of the $\mathbb{Z}_6$ anisotropy could be inferred from the saturation of the correlation length $\xi$ as the bond dimension $\chi$ increases at criticality.
 Indeed, when relevant, the anisotropy leads---depending on the sign of $g'_6$---either to a first-order transition or to an intermediate phase with spontaneously broken $\mathbb{Z}_6$ symmetry separating the $1/3$ and the $2/3$ phases~\cite{SM}.
 However, our numerical results for $l_y=3$ show that $\xi$ continues to grow with increasing $\chi$, albeit at a slower rate, suggesting that the system remains critical and that the 1D approximation may be breaking down.
 To definitely rule out the relevance of the $\mathbb{Z}_6$ anisotropy, simulations at larger bond dimensions ($\chi>2000$) would be necessary.
 The fate of the transition in the infinite-circumference limit is of particular interest for quantum simulations on experimental platforms, as we discuss now.

-\paragraph*{Finite ladders and experimental proposal.---}
+\paragraph*{Finite ladders and experimental proposal---}

 Apart from probing the fate of an isotropic 2D system at zero temperature, we now argue that current Rydberg experiments could be readily used to observe a DQCP in an accessible quasi-1D geometry.
 This also represents an interesting direction, as various experimental proposals have been advanced for observing DQCPs in 1D systems~\cite{Lee_2023, Romen_2024, Baldelli_2024}, yet none have been realized so far.
 Previously, we have shown that the transition on quasi-1D cylinders is unconventional.
 However, realizing cylindrical geometries in experiments is challenging.
-To address this, we now consider `infinite ladders'---systems that have open boundary conditions along ${\bf a}_y$ and are infinite along ${\bf a}_x$.
-Although open boundaries play an important role for small ladder widths, for $l_y=4$ we recover the continuous transition between the $1/3$ and $2/3$ phases.
-In particular, at criticality, both the entanglement entropy and the correlation length increase with bond dimension, consistent with a CFT with $c=1$ [Fig.~\ref{fig:Fig3}(a)].
+To address this, we now consider ``infinite ladders"---systems that have open boundary conditions along ${\bf a}_y$ and are infinite along ${\bf a}_x$ [Fig.~\ref{fig:Fig3}(a)].
+Open boundaries play an important role, giving rise to an intermediate phase for small ladder widths ($l_y<4$).
+However, for $l_y=4$ we recover the continuous transition between the $1/3$ and $2/3$ phases.
+In particular, at criticality, both the entanglement entropy and the correlation length increase with bond dimension, consistent with a CFT with $c=1$ [Fig.~\ref{fig:Fig3}(b)].